 MOBA games are a mixture of real-time strategy and action.
 In multiplayer battle arenas, the player controls one character – a hero or champion from the available roster, picking up a unique set of skills and abilities.
-This can be a magician, warrior, knight, or a representative of another profession.
-The mobile version of the genre differs from the computer version (League of Legends or DOTA 2), because it does not reflect the same depth of mechanics and strategy.
+This can be a magician, warrior, knight, or representative of another profession.
+The mobile version of the genre differs from the computer version (League of Legends or DOTA 2) because it does not reflect the same depth of mechanics and strategy.
 Mobile devices are limited in processing power, display size, and input options.
 However, this does not stop millions of smartphone users from enjoying their favorite games.

 Teams of 3 or 5 players face off against each other for resources, objects and map control.
 The player needs to have fast fingers, a lively mind and a lot of patience to play MOBA games.

-Gambling, Cybersport and eSports Upward Movement
+Gambling, Cybersport, and eSports Active Growth

-If in 2019 the audience of people who watched sports events at least once a month was about 440 million, then by the end of 2020 it is expected to grow to 495 million.
-In 2021, the number of eSports enthusiasts can increase to 550 million.
+If in 2019, the audience of people who watched sports events at least once a month was about 400 million, then by the end of 2025, it is expected to grow to 684 million.

 Game Potential of the New Year: Towards Latter-Day Experience

-Kevuru Games is a game art and development company that creates mind-blowing projects for anyone looking to shake up the gaming space.
-We work with major world-renowned game video companies such as Epic Games and EA, as well as with enthusiastic indie studios and solo developers.
-It is important for us not only to fulfill the client’s requirement, but also to make the project shine as a new bright star in the gaming horizon.
+Kevuru Games is a game art and development company that implements mind-blowing projects for anyone looking to shake up the gaming space.
+We work with major world-renowned game video companies such as Epic Games, EA, and Lucasfilm, as well as enthusiastic indie studios and solo developers.
+It is important for us not only to fulfill the client’s requirement but also to make the project shine like a new bright star on the gaming horizon.
 Drop us a line to find out how we can help bring your idea to life.
-Let’s create beyond the limits together!